 Every case starts the same way, with an arrest.

 In most cases, when a person commits a felony offense, they are immediately taken into custody.
 This also happens in certain misdemeanor cases, especially if the person is a habitual offender.
 Therefore, almost all defendants are subjected to the booking process.

-The booking process is grueling, mostly because you have no idea what to expect and, almost like a casino, but not nearly as fun, you start to loose all sense of time in the maze of, cold concrete, white-walled rooms you are shuffled through for the next 12-48 hours.
+The booking process is grueling, mostly because you have no idea what to expect and, almost like a casino, but not nearly as fun, you start to lose all sense of time in the maze of, cold concrete, white-walled rooms you are shuffled through for the next 12-48 hours.

 After an initial arrest, it will feel as if you are never getting out of jail.
 Don’t worry!
-Although Maricopa County detention officers have been known to occasionally forget about a few people during this process, most defendants have their name called and get to see a judge.
+Although Maricopa County detention officers have been known to occasionally forget about a few people during this process, most defendants have their names called and get to see a judge.

 Whether you are Jodi Arias or Annie B. Rated, before seeing a judge, you can expect the following: